lsst-ts/Modbus_Processing_Unit/README.md

 On errors, something has to be written into telemetry and processing ought usually stop; we might devise options to handle errors better, but that shall be the first approach.
-It's left up to realtime (CPU application) to handle errors (check telemetry library the unit isn't executing/writing data) and decide what to do (usually, as this violates safety rules, CSC will be commanded to transition into fault state).
+It's left up to real-time (CPU application) to handle errors (check telemetry library the unit isn't executing/writing data) and decide what to do (usually, as this violates safety rules, CSC will be commanded to transition into fault state).